rithikasilva/b.log-/content/Blog Posts/Data Scrapping with GitHub Actions.md

 Doing this isn't hard even if you haven't used GitHub Action before, because most Actions actually follow a very similar overall template (and thus there are lots of example of how to do this).

-If I ever get a situation where I can't run #Typhoon (my personal server) to collect data, I now have a backup plan.
+If I ever get a situation where I can't run #Typhoon to collect data, I now have a backup plan.